predkambrij/eyeMon/README.md

 - ssh -Y developer@127.0.2.5 -p 1122
     - ~/android-studio/bin/studio.sh # note you can install and start it inside the screen or tmux command
     - # it will be the first run.
 There shouldn't be anything additional to download (Android SDK)
-    - # select open an existing Android Studio project (select /eyeMon)
+    - # open an existing Android Studio project (select /eyeMon)
     - # all changes will be visible in the project on your host computer ($(pwd)/eyeMon)
-        - # you can build the apk from menu build -> build APK and install and run the same way as above
+        - # you can build the apk from menu: build -> build APK and install and run the same way as above
-        - note, currently you need to run "cd /eyeMon/; make ndkb" that changes in c++ files will take effect
+        - note, currently you need to run "cd /eyeMon/; make ndkb" that changes of c++ files will take effect

 ##Credits:
 - This application is using https://github.com/trishume/eyeLike/ for finding eye centers